sbrown3212/gator/README.md

 ### `addfeed`

-Add a feed to the current user with the `addfeed` command.
+With the `addfeed` command, a new feed will be added to the `gator` database, and the current user will now be following that command.
+This command is intended for adding feeds that don't already exists in the `gator` database.

+> Use the `follow` command instead when a user wants to follow a feed that
+> already exists in the `gator` database.

 This command requires two arguments.
 The first is the feed name (use quotes if it contains spaces).
 The second is the URL of the